nielsberglund/nielsblogsource/content/posts/2021-08-07-how-to-deploy-the-debezium-sql-server-connector-to-docker.md

 **Figure 2:** *Kafka Connect SQL Server & Debezium*

-We see in *Figure 2 how the source system is SQL Server and how the source connector is the Debezium SQL Server connector.
+We see in *Figure 2* how the source system is SQL Server and how the source connector is the Debezium SQL Server connector.
 In the diagram we publish to one topic as we only retrieve data from one table.
 If we were to retrieve data from multiple tables, we'd publish to multiple topics.

 We have several sink connectors reading from our topic and ingest into various sink systems.

 Ok, enough background; before we get into the "nitty-gritty", let's see what you need if you want to follow along.

-## Pre-reqs & Setup Code
+## Pre-reqs & Code

 There are not many pre-reqs, but here goes: